Stormman77/stormman77.github.io/_posts/2024-11-10-3D-Modeling-Tinkercad.md

 *Creating the lenses*

 To create the right shape of the glasses, I used different shapes like cylinders and cubes.
 I also had to use roof shapes to fill some spaces in between the forms:

 ![drawing](https://github.com/user-attachments/assets/721fa5c6-b924-49f7-bbcf-a2c004d924a5)
 ![drawing](https://github.com/user-attachments/assets/9261a5d2-ca25-4dfe-8954-6cc72232a218)

-After that, I copied and mirrored the lense to create the second one, and used another pair of lenses that I upscaled and adjusted to be around the main lenses, therefore creating the freame:
+After that, I copied and mirrored the lense to create the second one, and used another pair of lenses that I upscaled and adjusted to be around the main lenses, therefore creating the frame:

 ![drawing](https://github.com/user-attachments/assets/00915423-a520-45cb-81f0-8afcac82fc23)

 Then I used giant spheres to create a slight curvature (can be seen from the top of the finished sunglasses):

 ![drawing](https://github.com/user-attachments/assets/da19ba34-8483-42ef-8aa6-469b2e7150ba)

 *Hinges, temples, and temple tips*

 Then I created the hinges, small screws, temples and temple tips:

 ![drawing](https://github.com/user-attachments/assets/ce23783a-169e-4992-a549-fd778f9e9851)

 *Small details*

 Finally, I created small details as nose mounts and bridge between the lenses:

 ![drawing](https://github.com/user-attachments/assets/3bf55792-545b-4c73-9e9f-7d73e00076c2)

 *Problems and challenges*